 Nasal irritation through sneezing, congestion, and itching is a primary indicator of mold exposure for humans.
 These symptoms might not seem as uncomfortable or unpleasant for some, but they can exacerbate underlying health problems, especially for people who are prone to intense allergic reactions and those with chronic illnesses.
 Chest tightness is one of the more dangerous side effects of fungi and mold.
 (1)

 On the structural end, mold can weaken the materials holding your property together.
 They’ll feed off your walls, carpet, and any other food source, particularly ones that are humid or damp.
 When ignored, they can lead to your floorboards caving in and your ceilings collapsing.
-To mitigate or eliminate the problems caused by mold, contact professionals like Rescue Clean 911 to see how they can help you.
+To mitigate or eliminate the problems caused by mold it is best to contact professionals.

 Check your home’s current condition